prooph/event-sourcing/docs/interop_factories.md

 To ease set up of repositories for your aggregate roots prooph/event-store also ships with a `Prooph\EventStore\Container\Aggregate\AbstractAggregateRepositoryFactory`.
 It is an abstract class implementing the `container-interop RequiresContainerId` interface.
 The `containerId` method itself is not implemented in the abstract class.
-You have to extend it and provide the container id because each aggregate repository needs a slightly different configuration and therefor needs its own config key.
+You have to extend it and provide the container id because each aggregate repository needs a slightly different configuration and therefore needs its own config key.

 *Note: You can have a look at the `ProophTest\EventStore\Mock\RepositoryMockFactory`.
 It sounds more complex than it is.*